-L. Using All Seven Tiles
+K. Using All Seven Tiles

-Any player who plays ALL SEVEN of his/her tiles in a single turn, scores a premium of 50 points in addition to his regular score for the play.
-This is commonly called a 'Bingo".
+Any player who plays all seven of his/her tiles in a single turn, scores a premium of 50 points in addition to his regular score for the play.
+This is called a 'Bingo".

 VI.
 END OF TURN